charlenetolentino/mattsnotes/201-main/reading-14a.md

 [CodePen](https://codepen.io/retyui/pen/ByoaXV)

-Here is an example on codepen of what it would look like to style buttons with transformations.
-There are 3 buttons floating up and down of varying colors with hover styling and styling after they have been clicked so that the user knows what they are pressing and when.
+Here is an example on codepen of Who it would look like to style buttons with transformations.
+There are 3 buttons floating up and down of varying colors with hover styling and styling after they have been clicked so that the user knows Who they are pressing and when.

 ## Keyframes Animations